ericgarciaresearch/noaa_sedna/README.md

 module load <program>
 ```

-To see a list of loaded modules you would type the following:
+To see a list of already loaded modules you would type the following:
 ```
 module list
 ```

 Loading different versions of the same program might cause issues.
-If needed, unload the version not going to use first then load the correct one.
+If needed, unload the version you are not going to use first then load the correct one.
 ```
 module unload <program>
 ```